William Frederick Rock

 William Frederick Rock (29 January 1801 – 8 February 1890) was a British publisher and philanthropist.

 Early life

 Rock was born in Barnstaple to Henry and Prudence Rock.
-William was an elder child and older brother; he had two sisters, Ann (b.
-1804), Prudence (b.
-1810) and two brothers, Henry (b.
-1806) and Richard (b.
-1808).
+William was an elder child and older brother; he had two sisters, Ann (born 1804), Prudence (born 1810) and two brothers, Henry (born 1806) and Richard (born 1808).
 Another brother Charles and a sister Maria died as babies.
 His father was a shoemaker at 46 High Street and a freeman of the borough holding a right to vote.
 William came into contact with William Busk, a parliamentary contestant, who visited with the family.
 Busk took an interest in William and was able to present him to Christ's Hospital's London Bluecoat School, where he started in 1811.

 Career

 On leaving school, Rock joined a bank in Bideford, but the job apparently did not suit him as he ran into trouble several times for composing verses at work.
 Rock resigned and went to London, where another ex-parliamentary candidate for Barnstaple, Alderman Atkins, offered him a job at his bank.